 The configuration uses two different alerting threshold configurations.
 Warning level issues are raised when the data is 1 day old, but an error severity data quality issue is raised for delays longer than 2 days.

 The error severity configuration is important for a different reason.
-DQOps uses error severity issues for measuring the data quality KPI score of the table.
-The concept of measuring the trustfulness of data in regards to the data timeliness uses data quality KPIs.
+DQOps uses error severity issues to measure the table’s data quality KPI score.
+Data quality KPIs measure the trustfulness of data regarding data timeliness.
 The data quality KPI is just a percentage of passed data freshness checks when the delay did not exceed the error level threshold.

-As shown on the screenshot taken from DQOps above, the data timeliness KPI is a percentage of passed data timeliness checks for a period of time.
+As shown in the screenshot taken from DQOps above, the data timeliness KPI is a percentage of passed data timeliness checks for a period of time.

 The data timeliness KPI is a useful metric for measuring the data timeliness data contract between the data publisher, such as an external vendor, supplier, or a department, and the data consumer that is measuring the compliance with the data delivery contract.

 At best, the data timeliness KPI should be measured by both parties.
 The publisher should run data timeliness checks, measuring the data freshness on the landing zone where the data is exposed for consumption.
-In case of delays in the data delivery, the data publisher is able to prove that the data was provided on time, every day for the last week, month, or year.
+In case of delays in the data delivery, the data publisher can prove that the data was provided on time, every day for the last week, month, or year.

-The data consumer that is receiving the data and measuring the data freshness can detect if the source data is up to date, before trying to find the issue inside the consumer’s data pipeline that is transforming the data.
+The data consumer who is receiving the data and measuring its freshness can detect if the source data is up to date before trying to find the issue inside the consumer’s data pipeline that is transforming the data.

-Quick reaction to data delays is also important.
-When data timeliness issues are detected, the data observability platform, such as DQOps, sends notifications to inform the data support team that the agreed data delivery delay was not met.
+It is also important to react quickly to data delays.
+When data timeliness issues are detected, the data observability platform, such as DQOps, sends notifications to inform the data support team that the agreed-upon data delivery delay was not met.

 The trustfulness of data is based on proof that the data is always fresh, and the data timeliness issues were just rare incidents.
-When the business sponsor or a head of the data department asks how trustful is the data, a quantitative approach is required.
+When the business sponsor or a head of the data department asks how trustful the data is, a quantitative approach is required.

-DQOps uses data quality dashboards for presenting both the current state of data timeliness and measuring the data timeliness KPI over time.
+DQOps uses data quality dashboards to present both the current state of data timeliness and measure the data timeliness KPI over time.

-The list of most up-to-date tables is shown on the “Table freshness – tables with most current data” shown below.
+The list of the most up-to-date tables is shown on the “Table freshness—tables with most current data” table below.

 The next dashboard shows how to calculate the data quality KPI.
 The data timeliness check that we just executed on the monitored source passed, so the data timeliness KPI is 100%.

-• Table freshness – tables with the oldest data dashboard shows the tables that are not receiving new data and are probably outdated.
+- Table freshness – tables with the oldest data dashboard show the tables that are not receiving new data and are probably outdated.

 If the set of built-in data timeliness dashboards is not enough, DQOps supports creating custom data quality dashboards.

-Data observability is data timeliness is the cornerstone of data observability.
-It tells us when data is collected when particular processes are performed and when data is available to use.
+Data observability is data timeliness, which is the cornerstone of data observability.
+It tells us when data is collected, when particular processes are performed, and when data is available to use.

 When dealing with a whole operational data management system in the real world, it is a starting point for troubleshooting when an error arises.